New Voices 3: where are they now?

 It’s heartening to note that all three would enthusiastically recommend New Voices to other underrepresented writer-directors.
 “It’s the best thing going in the South West,” explains Penn, highlighting the mix of developing an original script, mentoring with production companies and workshopping with actors.
 Jojo stressed that the team actively seeks out voices that are often overlooked, and follows through with proper support.

 For those of us delivering New Voices, witnessing this kind of growth and seeing how much talent there is in the south west, is exactly why the scheme exists.
-This work wouldn’t be possible without our incredible founding partners and mentors, and we now look forward to what exciting stories and filmmakers the next edition will bring.
+This work wouldn’t be possible without our incredible founding partners, mentors, and funders, and we now look forward to what exciting stories and filmmakers the next edition will bring.

 Sign up to our newsletter to get updates on New Voices 4.